Top Universities in Ireland

 The figures in brackets indicate some students attending such courses during the year 2011-12.

 Cost of studying in Ireland

 The tuition cost during last one year of undergraduate courses, relevant for non-EU students has ranged from Euro 31000 to 49200 for medicine, Euro 9100 to 20300 for engineering, EU 9000 to 15500 for business and EU 9100 to 16500 for science and technology study programs.

 Scholarships in Ireland

-The government of Ireland, Irish higher education institutions and other organizations provides scholarships for international students.
+The government of Ireland, Irish higher education institutions, and other organizations provide scholarships for international students.
 Aspiring applicants must check with the desired institution as the terms and conditions for scholarship eligibility vary.